Lipen/bdd-rs/examples/model_checking/docs/theory.typ

     [$s_3$], [1], [1], [3],
   )

-  Each row represents one complete state of the system.
+  Each row represents one complete assignment of values to all system variables.
 ]

 == Sets of States: Symbolic Representation